dvgis/threebox-es6/README.md

 - Support for `removeLayer` considering Object3D.
 - Support for style change through `setStyle` and keeping Object3D.
 - Support for partial and full dispose of Mapbox, Three and Threebox resources and memory.
+- Support for Orthographic view and customizable Perspective FOV.
+- Optimization of Camera perspective to have Raycast with pixel-precision level and depth sync between Mapbox and Threebox objects.
 - Optimization for loading thousands of objects through cache.
-- Optimization of Camera perspective to have Raycast with pixel-precision level and depth sync between Mapbox and Threebox objects.
 - Available as [npm package](https://www.npmjs.com/package/threebox-plugin)
 - Check out [change log](https://github.com/jscastro76/threebox/blob/master/CHANGELOG.md) for more detail.